asgolovin/ising-model/README.md

 * If `J = 1.` and `B = 0.`, then the critical temperature for an infinite lattice is approximately equal to `T = 2.26`.
 The average magnetization density should vanish above that point and be larger than zero below.
 * If `J < 0`, the neighbors will try to point in opposite directions.
 Such materials are called antiferromagnets.
 Although the average magnetization cancels out, antiferromagnets still undergo a phase transition from an ordered state to an unordered - it is just not very noticeable from the outside.
 * If `B > 0`, the material will be magnetic even at high temperatures.
 Such materials are called paramagnets.

-## Issues

-I started with the single cluster method because it is cool and gives fast results, but realized much later that it's very unsuitable for visualization, since many spins flip at once at each step.
-Well. :D A heat bath algorithm would be prettier.

 ## References